 TheClevertouch – The Clevertouch is a relative newcomer to the U.S. market, but it has a reputation of sustained success in the UK and Europe.
-Like the SMART Board, the Clevertouch is primarily designed for educators, and many of its features are geared toward the classroom.
-Like the SMART Board, the Clevertouch leans heavily on its robust software suite.
+The Clevertouch is primarily designed for educators, and many of its features are geared toward the classroom.
+The Clevertouch leans heavily on its robust software suite.

 The brand’s standout product is the Clevertouch Plus, and it comes in several sizes, ranging from 55-inch to 86-inch.
 It supports 4K resolution and supports a ton of connecting inputs, including HDMI, VGA, DisplayPort, USB and LAN.
 The Clevertouch is designed to be used in active classrooms and with active students, so it is outfitted with toughened safety glass and a strong bezel, both of which can take a punch without giving in.
 And this additional durability does not mar the Clevertouch’s optics.